The percolation energy field and its logarithmic partner: Introduction

+{The main goal and the main new contribution of this paper is the construction of a logarithmic pair via the scaling limit of a critical lattice model.
+Being the first mathematically rigorous result of this type, this represents a significant conceptual advancement in the study of the scaling limit of critical percolation and, more generally, in the mathematical analysis of conformal field theory.
+In order to identify our percolation energy field and its partner as a logarithmic pair, it is sufficient to analyze certain two- and three-point functions and show that they have the structure predicted in~\cite{Gur93,creutzig2013logarithmic}.
+This is precisely what is done in this paper.

+At the same time, our results suggest other natural questions, which are beyond the scope of this paper but are certainly interesting and can probably be tackled with similar methods.
+One such question concerns higher-order correlation functions that involve the logarithmic partner of the energy field.
+In principle, these can be studied using arguments similar to those used in this paper, but the analysis would be more complicated due to the larger number of points involved.
+Moreover, higher-order correlation functions would probably not reveal anything fundamentally new, since the logarithmic nature of the CFT is already apparent in the two- and three-point functions calculated here.}

-The existence of the scaling limit of the energy field and its logarithmic partner beyond their correlation functions is an interesting open question, which we do not address here.
+Another natural and interesting open problem is the existence of the scaling limit of the percolation energy field and its logarithmic partner beyond their correlation functions.
+A positive result in this direction would be analogous to the results of~\cite{CamiaGarbanNewman} for the Ising spin (magnetization) field and of~\cite{Cam23} for the percolation spin (density) field.
 The interested reader is referred to Section~1.2 of~\cite{CF24} for some CFT background and to~\cite{GarbanKupiainenEnergyField} for an insightful discussion on the (non-)existence and nature of CFT fields, including the energy field of the Ising model.
+The latter, unlike the spin field, has never been shown to exist as a generalized function, despite being well-defined within correlation functions~\cite{HonglerSmirnovIsingEnergy,ChelkakHonglerIzyurovCorrelationsPrimaryFieldsIsing}.
+This has prompted speculations that the Ising energy field can only be defined within correlation functions (see~\cite{GarbanKupiainenEnergyField}).
+Tackling this existence problem in the case of the percolation energy field and its logarithmic partner is likely to require a combination of the tools used in this paper and in~\cite{Cam23}, and possibly new ideas, due to the particular nature of the fields involved.